Vietnam.vn - Nền tảng quảng bá Việt Nam

 This reality shows that having two children is not only beneficial for each family but also a pressing requirement for the overall development of the community.

-Encourage each couple to have two children.
+Each couple is encouraged to have two children.

 Given the current situation of uneven and declining birth rates in some areas, the province has implemented numerous communication programs and support policies to encourage couples to have two children, as recommended by the population sector.
 These activities are carried out extensively from the provincial level to the grassroots, with the motto of delivering the right, relevant, and flexible message to each population group.